haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/config/disable-module-output.md

 The results are written to the `<Magento_install_dir>/app/etc/config.php` file.

-For more information about this command, see [Export the configuration]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-config-mgmt-export.html).
+For more information about this command, see [导出配置]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-config-mgmt-export.html).

-## Disable module output in a simple deployment
+## 禁用模块输出 in a simple deployment

 The procedure for disabling module output on a single instance of Magento is easier because the changes don't have to be distributed.